JNUsuda/uberon-go/README.md

 | GO:0050877 | nervous system process |
 | GO:0007399 | nervous system development |
 | GO:0007610| behavior |

+A table with the anatomic terms, related GO terms and relationship between them is available in an optional section.
+This can be used to filter the terms by relationship.

 ## Genes